yetanotherchris/Choco-chromedriver/README.md

 This Chocolatey package downloads and installs the latest Chromedriver.

-This repository does everything by magic via Appveyor and Github actions.
+This repository does everything by magic via Github actions, writing its last pushed version to "version.txt".

 ### Updating

 A [Github action](https://github.com/yetanotherchris/Choco-chromedriver/blob/master/.github/workflows/main.yml#L9) checks http://chromedriver.chromium.org/ every four hours.
-If the version there doesn't match the one in appveyor.yml, appveyor.yml is updated which triggers a new Chocolatey package.
+If the version there doesn't match the one in version.txt then a new Chocolatey package is built.